Top 10 Tips for Cleaning Data in Google Sheets

 - If you want Sheets to detect when a file is formatted using fixed-width, select "Detect automatically".

-7. Swap rows and columns
+7. Swap Rows and Columns

-If you want to rotate what you have in columns to rows or vice versa, you can do that using the TRANSPOSE
+If you want to rotate what you have in columns to rows or vice versa, you can do that using the TRANSPOSE function in Sheets.
+For example, you might want to swap column headings with row headings.

-How to swap rows and columns
+How to Swap Rows and Columns

 - In Sheets, open a spreadsheet.